Enhancing Empathic Accuracy: Penalized Functional Alignment Method to Correct Temporal Misalignment in Real-time Emotional Perception: Data application

 where $y_{jk} = y_j(t_k)$ and $x_{jk} = x_j(t_k)$ are the perceiver and target's respective ratings at the $k$th time point, and $T_j$ is the number of points for the $j$th stimuli.
 The (fixed) intercept $\beta_0$ and slope $\beta_1$ represent a perceiver's mean bias and discrimination ability across all the $J$ stimuli, respectively.
 The random intercept $b_{0j}$, random slope $b_{1j}$, and the random noise $\varepsilon_{jk}$ are assumed to follow a normal distribution with zero mean and respective variance component $\sigma_{b_0}^2, \sigma_{b_1}^2$ and $\sigma^2$, which represents the variability of bias, discrimination, and random noise across different stimuli.
 This model treats ratings as discrete points and does not account for potential misalignments between perceiver and target responses.

 To address this limitation, we integrated an alignment step into the model framework.
 Treating the observed ratings as sampled points from corresponding functions, we applied and compared penalized and unpenalized time-warping SRVF alignments to account for potential misalignments.
-Let $\tilde{y}_j(t) = y_j \circ \hat{\gamma}_j(t)$ be the aligned response with $\hat{\gamma_j}(t)$ being an estimated warping function from aligning $y_j(\cdot)$ with $x_j(\cdot)$, we then modeled the following:
+Let $\tilde{y}_j(t) = y_j \circ \hat{\gamma}_j(t)$ be the estimated aligned function with $\hat{\gamma}_j(t)$ being an estimated inverse warping function from aligning $y_j(\cdot)$ with $x_j(\cdot)$, we then modeled

 where $\beta_0, \beta_1$, $\sigma_{b_0}^2$, $\sigma_{b_1}^2$ and $\sigma^2$ in Model \eqref{eq: LMM} maintain the same interpretations as in Model \eqref{eq:LMM1}.
 We fitted Model \eqref{eq: LMM} for each perceiver and primary emotion.
 Using the \texttt{lme4} package in R \citep{douglas2015lme4}, we employed restricted maximum likelihood estimation to obtain parameter estimates $\hat\Psi = (\hat\alpha, \hat\beta, \hat\sigma_{b_0}^2, \hat\sigma_{b_1}^2, \hat\sigma^2)$ and best linear unbiased predictions (BLUPs) of random effects $\hat{b}_{0j}$ and $\hat{b}_{1j}$ for $j=1,\ldots, J$.
 To assess the impact of time warping, we compared parameter estimates $\hat\Psi$ under no alignment (i.e., $\gamma_{id}$), the unpenalized SRVF ($\hat{\gamma}_{u}$), and the penalized SRVF alignment ($\hat{\gamma}_p)$, setting the penalty threshold at $\nu = 8$ seconds for the penalized alignment.
-Results for 6- and 10-second thresholds are provided in Section~S3.2 of the supplementary material.
+Results for 6- and 10-second thresholds are provided in Section~S3.2 of the Supplementary Material.

 To assess model fit, we computed two metrics: average warping and average goodness of fit across all $J$ tasks.
 The first metric, average Fisher-Rao distance, quantifies the mean warping magnitude relative to the identity warping: $\Bar{d}_p = J^{-1} \sum_{j=1}^{J} \cos^{-1}\left( \int_{0}^{1}\sqrt{{\hat{\gamma}}^\prime_j(t)} dt \right)$.
 A higher $\Bar{d}_p$ indicates greater warping.
 The second metric measures the vertical distance between the estimated aligned response function and the fitted value function.
 Specifically, {letting $\hat{y}_j(\cdot) = \hat\beta_0 + \hat\beta_1 x_j(\cdot) + \hat{b}_{0j} + \hat{b}_{1j} x_j (\cdot)$, this vertical distance is calculated to be the $\mathbb{L}^2$ distance between the estimated aligned response $\tilde{y}_j$ and the fitted value function $\hat{y}_j$, i.e., $\sum_{j=1}^{J} \Vert \tilde{y}_j - \hat{y}_j \Vert_2^2 $,} where a lower value signifies a better model fit.